- We strive to provide complete care for our patients. Learn more about all the services we provide.

 We offer military discounts and are proud to serve those who serve for us.
 We also offer housecalls for those who are unable to bring their pets to us, or for those who prefer having veterinary care given in the comfort of home!
 Please feel free to call for more information or estimates, or stop by for a quick tour of our facility.
 Our staff is eager to help in any way we can.

-Our website has a number of educational resources for you to learn how to take better care of your pets.
-Please browse around and take a look at our articles and pet videos.
-The best medicine for you pet is prevention.
-If you have questions, please call 757-963-8387 or email us and we'll promptly get back to you.
-Our Norfolk practice is located at the intersection of Shore Dr and E Little Creek Rd near East Beach, Norfolk, Chic's Beach, and Virginia Beach.
+Our website has a number of educational resources about pet care.
+Please browse around the website by clicking on the tabs at the top of this page.
+If you have questions, please call 757-963-8387, email us, or contact us on Facebook, and we'll promptly get back to you.
+Our practice is located at the intersection of Shore Drive and East Little Creek Road near East Beach, Norfolk, Chic's Beach, and Virginia Beach.
 You can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Norfolk and the surrounding Hampton Roads area pet owners.

 At East Beach Veterinary Care and Housecalls, we treat your pets like the valued family members they are.

 Veterinarian | East Beach Veterinary Care and Housecalls | 757-963-8387

 Does your normally docile, friendly pet turn into the Tasmanian Devil the moment you pull into the veterinarian's parking lot?
 It's not unusual for pets to feel a little stressed by a visit to the ...View Article

 As your pet grows older, he or she may develop a range of diseases and conditions associated with aging, such as obesity, diabetes, arthritis and kidney disease.
 Despite the health problems often ...View Article

 Has your furry friend started coughing?
 Honking, hacking or raspy coughs can be alarming, particularly when they start suddenly.
 Although temporary throat or respiratory irritations may be to blam ...View Article